 Forrester also identifies 21% of businesses that believe they have completed their transformation, which confirms understanding of the concept is pretty low.
 As I have said many times, transformation marks the shift from process-driven operation to a state of constant change.
 Transformation NEVER ends and businesses that believe they have “transformed” are among those most likely to fail.

-Transformation is the re-invention and re-building of your organisation from scratch in the light of the capabilities digital technology now gives us.
+Transforming a business means re-invention and re-building of your organisation from scratch in the light of the capabilities digital technology now gives us.

-It requires new processes, structures and practices and usually results in new products and services.
+Transforming a business requires new processes, structures and practices and usually results in new products and services.
 In fact, businesses that are re-inventing the past by digitising traditional structures and processes are only accelerating in the wrong direction and will therefore only meet their demise sooner.

 The illusion of success is sustained by the fact that the short-term outcome of digitising the past is often an apparent improvement in efficiency.
 However, this will only be short-lived and from there the path is downward and fast.
 Transformation is about inventing the future and that bears little or no resemblance to what we’ve done before.
 If you are not disrupting (or at the very least defending against disruption) you are not transforming.